 The West was messing with the global climate before the Industrial Revolution when the genocide of most natives from the Americas led to global climate change and the “Little Ice Age” of the 17th C. Although the Little Ice Age declined at the beginning of the 19th C., the depopulation allowed for the Industrial Revolution.

 Britain celebrates its role in slave abolition yet forgets its own role in creating the slave trade in the first place.
-Britain’s Queen headed one of the largest empires the world has seen that was made possible through colonial violence, yet now the Queen’s viewed by some like “Uncle” Calvin Robinson as the “biggest [benevolent] decolonizer.”
+Britain’s Queen headed one of the largest empires the world has seen that was made possible through colonial violence, yet now Elizabeth II is viewed by some like “Uncle” Calvin Robinson as “the biggest [benevolent] decolonizer.”

-The missing thread in this whole narrative is that BIPOC founded this climate movement – who formerly spearheaded via groups on the front end of climate disaster, mobilizing against colonial violence and protecting their lives and lands.
+The missing thread in this whole narrative is that BIPOC founded this climate movement.
+They spearheaded the movement via groups on the front end of climate disaster, mobilizing against colonial violence and protecting their lives and lands.
 Sadly it’s a thread that has been whitewashed by calls for consumption changes instead of colonial reparations and then forgotten.
 Forgotten in the same way that slave abolition is ignored as a hardwon victory led by Black campaigners.
 Overlooked like the Black and Brown struggle in the fight for sovereign independence is omitted from decolonization.

 If the West (and the still rising East) want to adapt to meet the climate challenges of today, it must have a rethink.
 If not, the current logic of empire will erase us all; the IPCC predicts that in continuing at current levels of emissions we would see the global surface temperature increase to almost 3°C.